Itailevi420/vimwiki/CICS.md

 - TRANSACTION = could have only 4 char name
                 for every task there is a TCA (_task control area_) and it contains pointers for the task in hand.
-- TIOA     = TERMINAL I/O erea lives in the TCA
+- TIOA     = TERMINAL I/O area lives in the TCA
 - After the TCA the PCA programe control area
-- TDQUEUE  = (_transiat data queue_) can use to triger stuff on the record level. eg: every 5 record's print... her is Extra partition and Intra partition. the Extra writes or reads to a dd card. and Intra writes or reads from the cics memory
+- TDQUEUE  = (_transiat data queue_) can use to triger stuff on the record level. eg: every 5 record's print... their is Extra partition and Intra partition. the Extra writes or reads to a dd card. and Intra writes or reads from the cics memory
 - Indirect redirect to extra

   Axilury/Main :
                Axi means that the tsqueue (_temporary storage queue_) is writen to a dataset. (like EXTRA) Main means that it is writing to the cics memory. (like INTRA)

 -  Ati  atomatic transaction initiation t
 - CEOT    = To look a you as a user.
 (_in hebrew "look at me."_)
-- cemt    = to look at the state of the CICS system.
+- CEMT    = to look at the state of the CICS system.
 ```
 /*  CAN SEE INFORMATION AND CHANGE SOME
 /* to connect to CICS you need a terminal so to se the terminal's connect :